awslabs/duvet/design/witness/spec.md

 `ByRootSpan` is the prover rule: the witness was constructed from the annotation's own position (§5), so ownership is positional and holds by construction.
+Positional comparison requires file identity: if the engine's path-matching relation associates an annotation's file with more than one witness file (or one witness file with more than one source file), the engine MUST refuse the bind and report the ambiguity rather than select — the same posture the producer takes when translating positions into artifact coordinates.
+Suffix matching that silently crosses two files ending in the same path is a G1 (file-identity injectivity) violation and can manufacture both false failures and, when closures overlap, false discharges.

 ### 1.6 Discharge {#discharge}